 There is only one mistake you are making: you take inner for the outer and the outer for the inner.

 ~ Nisargadatta Maharaj

-When we stay in Badlands long enough, we feel that we do belong.
-Dizzying landscape, bison and pronghorn, unexpected gaze of sunflowers from the tall grass, and unsettling curves on the road stop us but do not stop us from experiencing this great silence of a wilderness which is miles and miles long.
-This unwelcoming land actually supported even humans, for over 11 thousands years (being a home for mammoth hunters, nomadic tribes, Lakota Sioux).
+If we stay in Badlands long enough, we will feel that we do belong.
+Dizzying landscape, bison and pronghorn, the unexpected gaze of sunflowers from the tall grass, and unsettling curves on the road stop us but do not stop us from experiencing this great silence of a wilderness which is miles and miles long.
+This unwelcoming land actually supported humans for over 11 thousands years (being a home for mammoth hunters, nomadic tribes, and the Lakota Sioux).